eugeneloza/castle-editor-tutorial/README.md

 Let's note that this is not the optimal way to deal with achievements.
 Most likely we'd rather have some sort of a database of achievements and corresponding images, but for this tutorial let's stick with a less flexible path, that will show us how to use blocks in designing other states.

+### Designing State Achievements

+First of all, we'd like to have a separate page where the Player can see all the achievements to be proud of.
+This will be a normal state very similar to `StateMainMenu` or `StateCredits`.
+Let's create a new Design using Image (TCastleImageControl) as Root.
+As usually let's add a `TCastleVerticalGroup` named `AchievementsGroup` to this group.

+On the top line let's show current High Score, the same way we did in `StateGame`.

 ## Happy End!